-Overview of BTOP Monitoring Approach
+2.0 Overview of BTOP Monitoring Approach

-Considering the depth and complexity of BTOP as a program, fiscal and staffing constraints, and the diverse nature of BTOP recipients and awards, it is critical to design a comprehensive monitoring approach that is effective, realistic and manageable for NTIA and the Grants Offices to implement.
-Based on this guiding principle, BTOP has aligned its monitoring efforts and personnel to emphasize the following key functions:
+Considering the depth and complexity of BTOP as a program, its fiscal and staffing constraints, and the diverse nature of BTOP recipients and awards, it is critical that NTIA continue its comprehensive monitoring approach.
+Now that grant recipients are expending significant federal funds and purchasing equipment and services, it is vital that NTIA protect these taxpayer investments and ensure they are used as intended.
+Just as importantly, NTIA must ensure that its monitoring operations are effective, realistic and manageable for both NTIA and the NIST/NOAA Grants Offices.
+The overriding goal of BTOP monitoring is determining that recipients are in compliance with the terms and conditions of their awards; they are progressing toward successful and timely completion of their projects; and the program mitigates the potential for waste, fraud, and abuse.
+Based on these guiding principles, BTOP continues to align its monitoring efforts and personnel strategically to emphasize the following key functions:

 Monitoring Function Description Individual Grants Monitoring BTOP Program Officers and contractor support staff are aligned with grants and recipients.
-They hold primary responsibility for regular engagement with recipients, reporting reviews, and the performance of monitoring activities such as desk reviews, site visits, and the drawdown of grant funds.
-Portfolio Management Other BTOP staff members, including portfolio Team Leads, perform higher-level evaluation of performance metrics and the variance between project performance and baseline plan.
-This function also supports the resolution of issues that arise during performance of an award, as well as review and documentation of "cross-cutting" issues which may affect multiple projects.
-Program Support Program Support offers an array of support activities to assist both the program and recipients address policy, legal, organizational, financial, and technical hurdles that arise during performance of BTOP awards.
-These activities include the review and publication of Fact Sheets and other guidance; investigation of program issues and grants best practices; interagency support and communications; and managing third-party inquiries.
+They are responsible primarily for holding regular meetings with recipients, evaluating progress and financial reports, and analyzing and acting on information gained from desk reviews and site visits.
+Portfolio Management BTOP management performs higher-level analysis and review of program-wide data, including variance reports and in-depth analyses of schedule and other program issues impacting projects across the board.
+This function also supports the review and documentation of "cross-cutting" issues which may affect multiple projects as well as the resolution of performance issues.
+Program Support Program Support offers an array of support activities to assist both the program and recipients address policy, legal, organizational, financial, and technical hurdles.
+These technical assistance activities include the review and publication of fact sheets and other guidance; investigation of program issues and grants best practices; interagency support and communications; managing third-party inquiries; and onsite grant recipient support to assist those experiencing specific technical, financial or program-related issues.